Welkon/SpexFlow/README.md

   - delete it to reset the app state
 - `logs/relace-search.jsonl`: appended run logs (gitignored)
 - `logs/relace-search-runs/<runId>.json`: optional full message dumps when `debugMessages` is enabled

-## Manual Import

-- Folders are non-recursive (only direct child files are included).
-- Only “trusted” file extensions are included (currently hardcoded in `server/repoBrowser.ts`).
-- No file contents are persisted; every run validates paths on disk and Context Converter reads files on demand.
-- Node type id: `manual-import` (outputs the same `{ explanation, files }` shape as Code Search).

 ## Dev / Architecture